Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 People won't immediately feel the increasing price of wheat, food policy expert Laborde told DW, as many MENA countries have subsidies in place.
 But governments could start rationing or increasing the cost of wheat-related items at some stage.
 Such moves could lead to social unrest in countries already feeling an economic squeeze.

-While Egypt is likely the MENA country most exposed to the fallout of the Russian war in Ukraine, it could still be a major blow to other North African countries.
+While Egypt will likely be the MENA country most exposed to the fallout of the Russian war in Ukraine, it could still be a major blow for other North African countries.
 With access to the Mediterranean Sea, they could try to import wheat from other countries.
 But such alternatives can't fully replace Russian and Ukrainian imports.

 Asked whether economic sanctions on Russia could affect the wheat market, Laborde said it depended on how they were implemented and whether they hit Russian-affiliated wheat companies.

 Global food security was in jeopardy even before the conflict, Laborde explained.
-The world experienced a rising number of crises in the past few years and the COVID-19 pandemic impacted many people's lives, reducing incomes in the developing world in particular.
+The world experienced a rising number of crises in the past few years and the COVID-19 pandemic impacted many people's lives, reducing incomes in developing regions in particular.

 "The Russia-Ukraine conflict leaves us with a gloomy situation as we don't know if the next wheat harvest and planting season is going to happen at all," said Laborde.
 "The world can't afford yet another production and trade obstacle."